13 Historic Home Features Worth Preserving

 Like with any other home, there are features in historic homes that may need some extra consideration before preserving them:

-- Wooden windows: These tend to be less energy efficient than other windows.
+- Wooden Windows: These tend to be less energy efficient home improvements versus other window construction materials.
 However, you can update the original windows with inserts to minimize drafts and extend their lifespan.

-- Old floor plans: Many historic homes have floor plans that include a lot of small rooms, while modern houses are more open.
-However, these extra rooms can come in handy in the current and post-COVID world, as you can use them as home offices, schooling rooms, playrooms, fitness rooms, extra guest bedrooms, and more!
+- Home Office Remodeling: Many historic homes have floor plans that include a lot of small rooms, while modern houses are more open.
+However, these extra rooms can come in handy in the current and post-COVID world, as you can use them for home office remodeling when working from home, or design new schooling rooms, playrooms, fitness rooms, extra guest bedrooms, and more!